muhammadgaffar/PythTB.jl/README.md

 - computing electron eigenvalues and eigenvectors at selected k-points or on a mesh of k-points
 - generating band-structure plots
 - generating density-of-states plots
-- calculate Berry Phase, and Berry curvature
+- calculating berry Phase, and berry curvature
+- calculating dc and optical conductivity (currently only for infinite model)

-PythTB.jl also provides an interface to the Wannier90 code, which can be used to take the output of a first-principles density-functional calculation and construct from it a tight-binding model, in the basis of Wannier functions, that accurately reproduces the first-principles bandstructure.
+PythTB.jl also provides an interface to the Wannier90 code, which can be used to take the output of a first-principles density-functional calculation and construct from it a tight-binding model, in the basis of Wannier functions, that accurately reproduces the first-principles band-structure.

 ## Usage
 This is example usage in honeycomb lattice